Rachelle Brown: Career

+Brown, as the alternate for the Homan rink, would complete their bid to represent Canada at the 2026 Winter Olympics by winning the 2025 Canadian Olympic Curling Trials, winning both games against Christina Black in the best-of-three final, marking Brown's first Olympic appearance.

 Personal life

 Brown currently works as a public service worker.
 She was formerly a teacher with Black Gold Regional Schools.
 She is married, and has one child.
 Her name appears as "Rachel" on her birth certificate, but she grew up spelling (and pronouncing) her name as "Rachelle", as that is what her mother intended on naming her.